Mac Won’t Turn On? A Professional Guide to Troubleshooting & Data Recovery

 Even a small amount of liquid spilled on a Mac (especially MacBooks) can seep onto the logic board, causing short circuits and corrosion that prevent power-on immediately or over time.
 If liquid damage occurred, see our guide on water damaged MacBooks.

-When a Mac fails to power on due to internal hardware failure (especially logic board or SSD issues), data recovery becomes significantly more complex than on systems with easily removable drives.
+When a Mac fails to power on due to internal hardware (logic board/SSD), data recovery becomes complex.

 The Challenge of Modern Mac Architecture